FAQ

 The work of checking legal status belongs to the federal and state government.
 FORA has no role or position in overseeing these policies or processes.

-Muslims make up one of the largest cultural blocs among global refugee populations.
-As such, they make up a very high proportion of incoming refugees to Tampa, as well as many other American communities.
 But there is another reason as well.
 For decades, tensions, fear, and misunderstanding have characterized relationships between Muslim and Christian communities.
 FORA seeks to help followers of Jesus take steps towards our Muslim neighbors, so that we can engage with love, not fear; treating people with dignity, not contempt.
 To this end, we want our communications to reflect the humanity of these communities which have too often been 'othered.'

 FORA, in partnership with key members like A New Life Warehouse, serves a broad demographic of refugees.
 We are seeking to make our foundational programs (including Friendship Families, Homework Help clubs, and ESL classes) available to all refugees who arrive.